Fish migration: Forage fish

 Capelin are a forage fish of the smelt family found in the Atlantic and Arctic oceans.
 In summer, they graze on dense swarms of plankton at the edge of the ice shelf.
 Larger capelin also eat krill and other crustaceans.
 The capelin move inshore in large schools to spawn and migrate in spring and summer to feed in plankton rich areas between Iceland, Greenland and Jan Mayen.
 The migration is affected by ocean currents.
-Around Iceland maturing capelin make large northward feeding migrations in spring and summer.
-The return migration takes place in September to November.
+Around Iceland, maturing capelin make large northward feeding migrations in spring and summer.
+The return migration takes place from September to November.
 The spawning migration starts north of Iceland in December or January.

 The diagram on the right shows the main spawning grounds and larval drift routes.
 Capelin on the way to feeding grounds is coloured green, capelin on the way back is blue, and the breeding grounds are red.

 In a paper published in 2009, researchers from Iceland recount their application of an interacting particle model to the capelin stock around Iceland, successfully predicting the spawning migration route for 2008.